bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 3

-Use the same data as from exercise 2 to create a stacked column chart in which each column represents a gene family from the motor proteins (i.e. dynein, kinesin and myosin) and the segments within each column show the number of genes whose expression is increased or decreased[JK2.1] in the presence of the stimulus.
+Use the same data as from exercise 2 to create a stacked column chart in which each column represents a gene family from the motor proteins (i.e. dynein, kinesin and myosin) and the segments within each column show the number of genes whose expression is increased or decreased in the presence of the stimulus.
 Before you can create this chart, you need to analyse the data:
 - Create a new column, with an appropriate name, in which you use the IF-function to indicate for each gene family whether the expression is increased or decreased.
 - In a new sheet, use the COUNTIFS-function to count for each motor protein gene family the number of genes whose expression is increased or decreased in the presence of the stimulus.